nvaccess/nvda/projectDocs/dev/createDevEnvironment.md

 ```

 ## Supported Operating Systems
-Although NVDA can run on any Windows version starting from Windows 7 Service pack 1, building NVDA from source is currently limited to only Windows 10 and above.
+Although NVDA can run on any Windows version starting from Windows 8.1, building NVDA from source is currently limited to only Windows 10 and above.

 ## Dependencies
 The NVDA source depends on several other packages to run correctly.